When you've gone through the application process, it's important to prepare for your trip.

 - World Health Organization

 Although immunizations are not required for most programs, every study abroad participant should discuss overseas travel immunization recommendations with their personal physician.
 The national Center for Disease Control and Prevention recommends polio, tetanus and diphtheria boosters.
 It is recommended to have dental, eye and physical check-ups before going abroad.
 The Purdue Student Health Center provides exams, inoculations, and prescriptions.
-A medical information form must be completed and submitted to AGAD 26.

 Bring any necessary medications and keep them in the original, labeled containers.
 Take the amount of prescription needed while abroad.
 Make sure all medications are in a carry-on.
 If wearing glasses or contact lens, it would be wise to take the lens prescription as well as an extra pair of glasses or lenses.